imagekit-developer/ckeditor-plugin/README.md

 git remote add upstream https://github.com/ckeditor/ckeditor5.git
 ```

-Navigate to the build that will be customized and install dependencies:
+Navigate to the build that will be customized and install dependencies.
+We will use the classic build:

 ```
 cd packages/ckeditor5-build-classic